America slouches into a new pandemic year

 Drumroll please . . .

 Omicron.
 The variant is new, but the coronavirus is no longer novel.
 It’s serial.
 More than 819,000 Americans are dead, but owing to vaccines — and an attitude of partial surrender — we now have the luxury of half measures.
 Some schools are closed but not all.
 Some Broadway shows are closing but not all.
 Many flights are canceled but not all.
 New Hampshire has it worse than Kentucky, but just wait.
-We’re surfing into January on waves of delta and omicron, toward the terminus of the Greek alphabet and the beginning of year three of the pandemic.
+We’re surfing into January on waves of delta and omicron, toward the terminus of the Greek alphabet and the beginning of Year 3 of the pandemic.
 We’re deep into the Wikipedia entry for Lexapro as we queue for hours, in the cold, for a swab.

 Is deja vu a symptom?
 When are we?

-“This is not March 2020,” President Biden reassured us from the White House Dec.
+“This is not March 2020,” President Biden reassured us from the White House on Dec.
 21, as a Royal Caribbean cruise returned to Miami with dozens of coronavirus cases.

 The virus is adapting and so are we, becoming variants of our previous selves.
 Panic and bewilderment melt into fatalism.
 In the context of the pandemic, things are somehow both worse and never better.
 Get boosted, live your life, get the virus.
 Feel crappy, feel grateful, feel everything, feel nothing.

-“I felt run down from a long flying day.”
+“I felt run-down from a long flying day.”

 Two Saturdays ago, Jessica Tierney, a climate scientist, arrived home in Tucson, after attending a conference in New Orleans.

 “My flight had been delayed for six hours.
 I lost my luggage.
 I tested myself with a rapid test when I got home.
 And it was negative.
-I thought: Maybe I’m just run down.”
+I thought: Maybe I’m just run-down.”

 Two days later Tierney tested positive, becoming one of at least 91 fully vaccinated attendees of the conference to contract the coronavirus.